 CBD is derived from either hemp (the rope and fabric stuff) or cannabis (usually the recreational stuff).
 It can be easy to get, is purported to offer many health benefits for pets (and people), and comes in anything from pills and oils to specialty treats.
 Often, you will find CBD in the form of an oil that can be given orally, although there are other products like biscuits and capsules easily found online.
 Most importantly, it won’t get your dog high, which is good news for dogs because of their extreme sensitivity to THC.

-The Anecdotal Evidence
+The Anecdotal Evidence For Canine CBD Use

 Anecdotal evidence is very promising in terms of CBD oil and your dog’s improved well-being.
 And so, research is revving up in an attempt to substantiate testimonials and seek out full FDA approval of CBD.
 In the meanwhile, reputable companies are able provide some options for pets.
 (NOTE: It’s important that dog-owners perform due diligence to educate themselves about CBD and its potential health benefits.
 If you plan to purchase CBD products, do your homework first.)